fiveoclock/proximus/README.md

 <img src="https://github.com/fiveoclock/proximus/raw/master/proximus-redirector/srv/www/proximus/img/logo.png" />

-ProXimus is an enterprise scale solution to manage access control for the Squid proxy server http://www.squid-cache.org/.
+ProXimus is an open source enterprise scale solution to manage access control for the Squid proxy server http://www.squid-cache.org/.

 It offers a web-based management interface to easily configure access rules for users.
 It is integrated into Squid as a redirector program.